 Gatorz also offers a discount for military and first responders, two groups that rave about their sunglasses.
 As a company, they really stand behind providing the very best sunglasses and service for Americans who protect and serve.
 Their philosophy is to support “Mission Driven People” as the main customer base.

 What We Like and Don’t Like About Gatorz Sunglasses

 These sunglasses will make you feel like you’re ready to take on the world, or at least finally cross skydiving off your bucket list.
-They are high performance sunglasses that combine durable materials and a tactical look.
-They do have a variety of styles, but the wraparound classics remain their most popular.
+They are high-performance sunglasses that combine durable materials and a tactical look.
+They do have a variety of styles, but the wraparound classics remain the most popular.

 One of my favorite aspects of the Gatorz sunglasses is their adjustability.
 You can make adjustments to the frames, temple fit, or nosepiece to get a custom fit that will protect your eyes without moving around.
 At around $200, these are expensive sunglasses.
 But I’ve spent more on pairs that didn’t fit or weren’t comfortable.
 I would happily pay this much for the quality and fit that Gatorz provides.

 These sunglasses look more tactical than many other pairs.
 If you want something sleek and ready for business, try on a pair of Gatorz and get ready to go.
 If you plan to engage in extreme sports or tactical situations, Gatorz will make it easier to see and concentrate on your tasks at hand.